-- 10.1 The Trust shall set dates and times of regular Trust Board meetings for the forthcoming calendar year by the end of November of each year. - 10.2 One third or more members of the Trust Board may requisition a meeting in writing.
+- 10.2 One third or more members of the Trust Board may requisition a meeting in writing.
 If the Chair refuses, or fails, to call a meeting within seven days of a requisition being presented, the members signing the requisition may forthwith call a meeting.
 In the case of a meeting called by directors in default of the Chair, the notice shall be signed by those directors and no business shall be transacted at the meeting other than that specified in the notice. - 10.3 A notice of the meeting, specifying the business proposed to be transacted, shall be posted before each meeting on the Trust website.
-The notice shall be delivered to

-- every director by the most effective route, at least three working days before the meeting.
+The notice shall be delivered to every director by the most effective route, at least three working days before the meeting.
 Notice shall be presumed to have been served two days after posting and one day after being sent out via email. - 10.4 Lack of service of such notice on any individual director shall not affect the validity of a meeting.
 However, failure to serve such a notice on at least three directors who are eligible to vote will invalidate the meeting. - 10.5 Where a part or the whole of a meeting is to be open to the public, official notice of the time, place and agenda of the meeting shall be announced in public.
 As required by the Public Bodies (Admission to Meetings) Act 1960 Section 1(4)(a)), notice will be given by one or more of the following announcements: - a. in the local press, - b. on the Trust's internet website, - c. displaying the notice in a conspicuous place in the Trust's hospitals or other facilities - d. displaying the notice in other "central and conspicuous places". - 10.6 The Trust Board may decide to limit publication to details of the items on the meeting agenda that will be considered in the part of the meeting to be held in public.
 A copy of the notice including the agenda may also be sent to local organisations that will have an interest in the decisions of the Trust Board.
 These organisations include bodies responsible for commissioning acute and community NHS services locally, patient and public representative groups and local councils. - 10.6 Notice will be given at least three working days before the meeting.
 Failure to do so will render the meeting invalid.